Skratti-Game-Studios/Last-Days-Of-Kalevala/README.md

+# Last-Days-Of-Kalevala

-'# Last-Days-Of-Kalevala ' Adventurous metroidvania open world game based on Finnish pantheon of gods and ancienct Finnish mythology.
+'Adventurous metroidvania open world game based on Finnish pantheon of gods and ancienct Finnish mythology.
 What will you do at the end of everything?
 Sisulla 'siitä selviää!

 'GPL license only applys to code -- not graphics, sound, music, video or other multimedia.